 1. Syracuse University in New York

-The Princeton Review listed Syracuse University as a 2011 'Best Northeastern College.'
-Since its founding in 1870, this top university has grown to house 12 schools and colleges, including the S.I.
-Newhouse School of Public Communications.
-At this school, communications students can pursue a Bachelor of Arts (B.A.) or Master of Arts (M.A.) in Broadcast Journalism.
-Broadcasting communications majors take classes in writing, research, production, media editing and broadcast reporting.
-Additionally, undergraduate and graduate students can participate in professional work experiences with affiliated broadcasting agencies or work with the university's television and radio broadcasting stations.
+Through the S.I.
+Newhouse School of Public Communications, students can pursue a Bachelor of Arts (B.A.) or Master of Arts (M.A.) in Broadcast Journalism.
+The school also offers a Master of Science (M.S.) in Broadcast and Digital Journalism that has been accredited by the ACEJMC.
+Broadcasting communications majors take classes in reporting, research, media editing and production.
+Both undergraduate and graduate students can work at the university's radio broadcasting and television stations or participate in professional experiences with affiliated broadcasting agencies.

 List of Ten Good Colleges and Universities for Broadcasting Communications

 |Marquette University||J. William and Mary Diederich 4-year full scholarship for communications students||Milwaukee, WI|